syncfusion-content/wpf-docs/wpf/SfDiagram/Gridlines.md

 <tr>
 <td>
 TargetObject</td><td>
-Gets the target object toward which the node has to be snapped.</td><td>
+Gets the target object towards the node that has to be snapped.</td><td>
 object</td></tr>
 <tr>
 <td>